NYU-DSGA1012-S23/syllabus/_modules/week02.md

 ### Basic Techniques 1: Deep Learning

-We will learn how to optimize an arbitrary machine learning objective using the stochastic gradient descent algorithm.
+We will learn how to optimize an arbitrary machine learning objective using the stochastic gradient descent algorithm and its more popular variant, Adam.
+We will also learn how automatic differentiation is implemented in the PyTorch software library.
-We then learn how word2vec embeddings are trained while introducing the conceptual framework of _neural networks_.

 Topics
-: Stochastic gradient descent, Adam, automatic differentiation
+: Stochastic gradient descent, Adam, automatic differentiation, PyTorch

 Lecture
 : [Slides](https://drive.google.com/file/d/1imOT2z5RObTX8MgU7fwwGvHrrZcmUTY5/view?usp=share_link),